-For information on proprietary data rights, see Section 3.2.
-A PI may waive or shorten the proprietary period, and this is customary for observations intended to benefit the general community.
-The CXC will ensure that the proprietary rights of other PIs are not violated by such an early data release.
+See Section 3.2 for information on exclusive use periods.
+A PI may waive or shorten the exclusive use period, and this is customary for observations intended to benefit the general community.
+The CXC will ensure that the exclusive use periods of other PIs are not violated by such an early data release.

-9.3.1 Possible Early Observation of Targets
+9.6.1 Possible Early Observation of Targets